Generic Name: Nitroglycerin Transdermal Patch (NYE troe GLIS er in)

 - Tell all of your health care providers that you take Minitran (nitroglycerin transdermal patch).
 This includes your doctors, nurses, pharmacists, and dentists.

 - Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how Minitran (nitroglycerin transdermal patch) affects you.

 - To lower the chance of feeling dizzy or passing out, rise slowly if you have been sitting or lying down.
 Be careful going up and down stairs.

 - Have your blood pressure checked often.
 Talk with your doctor.

-- If you are 65 or older, use Minitran with care.
+- If you are 65 or older, use Minitran (nitroglycerin transdermal patch) with care.
 You could have more side effects.

-- Do not use this medicine to treat chest pain that becomes worse.
+- Do not use Minitran (nitroglycerin transdermal patch) to treat sudden chest pain.
+It will not help.
 Talk with your doctor.

-- If you have been taking Minitran for a long time without a break, it may not work as well.
+- If you have been taking Minitran (nitroglycerin transdermal patch) for a long time without a break, it may not work as well.
 This is known as tolerance.
 Be sure to have a "nitrate-free" period of time each day.
-Talk with your doctor if this medicine stops working well.
+Talk with your doctor if Minitran (nitroglycerin transdermal patch) stops working well.
 Do not take more than ordered.

-- Do not stop taking Minitran all of a sudden without calling your doctor.
+- Do not stop taking Minitran (nitroglycerin transdermal patch) all of a sudden without calling your doctor.
 You may have a greater risk of side effects.
-If you need to stop this medicine, you will want to slowly stop it as ordered by your doctor.
+If you need to stop Minitran (nitroglycerin transdermal patch), you will want to slowly stop it as ordered by your doctor.